Parent-Implemented Functional Training in Autism Communication

 Implementing FCT with fidelity is crucial for its success.
 Despite the effectiveness of parent-implemented FCT, few studies have reported fidelity data on how well parents implement FCT.
 This underlines the need for tools and resources to support parents in implementing FCT with accuracy and consistency.

-FCT interventions have been developed for individuals ranging from young children to adults, with the majority diagnosed with developmental disabilities or mental retardation.
+FCT interventions have been developed for individuals ranging from young children to adults, with the majority diagnosed with developmental disabilities or intellectual disability.
 The problem behaviors addressed with FCT include aggression, self-injury, motor and vocal disruptions, bizarre vocalizations, stereotypy, inappropriate sexual behavior, self-restraint, and inappropriate communicative behaviors.

 The treatment involves identifying the reinforcer for the communicative response, selecting a communicative response topography, and implementing consequences for problem behavior including reinforcement, extinction, and punishment.
 Studies on FCT have shown that implementing extinction for problem behavior is crucial for successful treatment.
 FCT without extinction often fails to result in significant reductions in problem behavior, and adding a punishing consequence for problem behavior can enhance the efficacy of FCT with extinction.